-(3) A closely related but distinct matter is the supremacy of Scripture over extrabiblical "revelations."
+(3) A closely related but distinct matter is the supremacy of Scripture over extra-biblical "revelations."
 Of course, this applies to many (if not most) continuationist views of tongues and prophecy, to the degree that these latter are taken as direct revelations from God.
-But even non-charismatics have often pulled the "God told me that . . ." trump card-after all, who wants to argue with God?54 But the canon is closed, brothers and sisters!
-Though he
+But even non-charismatics have often pulled the "God told me that . . ." trump card-after all, who wants to argue with God?
+But the canon is closed, brothers and sisters!
+Though he opinionated deacon who would often seek to persuade those who disagreed with the words "But God told me that. . ."
+Of course, in practical terms this meant "you go your way, and I'll go God's way"-the discussion is over!
+It was about six months after I needed it that I finally thought of a good answer-"But God told me that you misunderstood Him, and let me show you the verse where He told me that."
+Delayed, progressive revelation of such brilliant insights to me can be frustrating, but also a good thing for my own sanctification (and health!).

-53 Or, more precisely, many have denied a caricature of what sufficiency advocates actually mean by that expression (i.e., a straw man fallacy).
+&lt;sup>53 Or, more precisely, many have denied a caricature of what sufficiency advocates actually mean by that expression (i.e., a straw man fallacy).
 Hence the importance of Matthew Barrett's careful definition and delimitations above.